Spacetime dynamics of spinning particles - exact electromagnetic analogies: Manifestations of the time projections of the tidal tensors --- the work done on the test particle

-A fundamental difference between the gravitational and electromagnetic interactions concern the time projections of the forces $F_{G}^{\alpha}$ and $F_{{\rm EM}}^{\alpha}$ in the different frames, which we shall explore in this section.
+A fundamental difference between the gravitational and electromagnetic interactions concerns the time projections of the forces $F_{{\rm G}}^{\alpha}$ and $F_{{\rm EM}}^{\alpha}$ in the different frames, which we shall explore in this section \footnote{A (very) preliminary version of some of the results herein was presented in \cite{ProcEre2009}. }.
 We start by explaining the meaning of the time projection of a force in a given frame, and its relation with the work done by it and the particle's energy.

 Consider a congruence of observers $\mathcal{O}(u)$ with 4-velocity $u^{\alpha}$, and let $U^{\alpha}$ denote the 4-velocity of a test particle.
 The following relation generically holds \cite{The many faces}: